-Car seat laws in the UK are designed to keep your little ones safe.
+Car seat laws in the UK are designed to keep your little one safe.
 Read about regulations on car safety, when children can use the front seat and more.

-UK car seat laws state that you must use an appropriate child restraining system (child car seat) when carrying all children up to 135cm/4ft 5in or 12 years of age, whichever comes first.
+UK car seat laws state that you must use an appropriate child car seat when carrying children up to 135cm/4ft 5in or 12 years of age, whichever comes first (Gov.uk, no date).
+After that, they can use a normal seat belt.

-According to car seat law, an appropriate child restraint is one that:
+According to UK car seat law, an appropriate child car seat is one that:

 Exceptions to car seat laws in the UK